backstage/backstage/docs/features/kubernetes/authstrategies.md

 # Kubernetes Auth Strategies

-A Kubernetes Auth Strategy specifies the authentication steps executed on the **server side** to authenticate against a Kubernetes cluster, it also defines what authentication metadata info of a kubernetes cluster configuration could be returned to the front-end in case a
-**client side auth provider** requires it.
+A Kubernetes Auth Strategy specifies the authentication steps executed on the **server side** to authenticate against a Kubernetes cluster, it also defines what authentication metadata about a Kubernetes cluster is returned to the front-end in case a **client side auth provider** requires it.

 ## Context